home-assistant/developers.home-assistant/docs/documentation_create_page.md

 ### Linking From The Sidebar

-If you are adding a new page that requires linking from the sidebar you need to edit the `docs_navigation.html` file in `home-assistant.github.io/source/_includes/asides/docs_navigation.html`.
+If you are adding a new page that requires linking from the sidebar, you need to edit the `docs_navigation.html` file in `source/_includes/asides/docs_navigation.html`.